 Choosing to opt for medical tourism is not a piece of cake and these myths only make it harder to objectively decide the best possible course of action.
 Now that these myths have been debunked and are out of the way, all that there is left to do is pick your hospital and destination for your treatment, and start packing your bags.

 Myth #8 Non-US doctors are inferior and inexperienced.

-Truth is that doctors in most other countries must meet the same – or in some cases, even higher – standards for experience, knowledge and patient safety as their counterparts in the US.
+Truth is that doctors in most other countries must meet the same – or in some cases, even higher – standards for experience, knowledge, and patient safety as their counterparts in the US.
 In fact, many doctors working in popular medical tourism destinations such as Mexico, India, and Brazil were trained in the US, and are working in their home country because they want to; not because they have to!

 Truth is that medical tourism is cheaper because healthcare costs in the US are staggeringly over-priced compared to the rest of the world.
 For example, virtually the same bariatric surgery performed in Los Angeles for $35,000 can cost $15,000 in India, Mexico.
-The only difference is that the cost of working (just like the cost of living) in India is significantly less than Los Angeles.
+The only difference is that the cost of working (just like the cost of living) in India is significantly less than in Los Angeles.
 Hospitals and doctors simply charge less, and patients pay less.
 There’s nothing corner-cutting about this.

 Myth #10 – Facilities in developing countries lack modern equipment.

 Truth The international arm of the prestigious American healthcare certification body, The Joint Commission, might disagree with this.
 Their website currently lists 683 accredited facilities outside of the US, the majority of which are located in what we’d consider “non-Western” countries, and their evaluations of course take technology into account.

 Myth #11 – The West’s doctors are superior to the rest of the world’s.